ubccr/twitter/README.md

 twitter
 =======

-Various applications for interacting with the Twitter API and manipulating tweets
+Various applications for interacting with the Twitter API and manipulating tweets.

+* rehydration Tools for rehydrating twitter objects from tweet ids